Skip to main content

 When can you break the rules of design?

-The seven principles of design will be the best practices to follow while consumers continue to embrace them.
-However, you don’t need to follow them to the letter to craft great products.
-In fact, some of the most popular products stray from these guidelines in some way.
+The seven principles of design remain best practices while consumers continue to embrace them.
+But you don’t need to follow them to the letter to craft great products.
+Some of the most popular products stray from these guidelines in some way.

-So when can you violate these principles?
-Consider breaking the rules with the function and features if the users in your research demand it.
+So when can you break the rules?
+Consider it when the users in your research demand it of the function and features.
 Consumers will constantly define and redefine what constitutes good design.

-You don’t always need to use all seven of these elements in equal measure.
+You don’t always need all seven principles in equal measure.
 Consumers’ needs and preferences change over time, so elements and principles fall in and out of favor.
-All you need to do is listen to what your potential users are saying.
+Your job is to listen to what your potential users are saying.

 Do you want to discover previous interviews faster?